kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

-For the scheduler with DRA enabled, right after taking the node snapshot, the scheduler also takes a snapshot of `DeviceClass`, and updates `NodeInfo.DynamicResources` if there is extended resource backed by DRA.
+For the scheduler with DRA enabled, right after taking the node snapshot, the scheduler also takes a snapshot of `DeviceClass`, and updates `NodeInfo.DynamicResources` if there is an extended resource backed by DRA.

 For a node with extended resources from device plugin, its NodeInfo's Allocatable.ScalarResources is updated with the k8s `Node`'s object.